djsperka/vsg-progs/src/fixstim/README.txt

 For a stim with N gratings and M trials, there should be a total of 1 + M*(4 + N*2) comma-separated parameters following the -J.

+To specify the cue circles, use the -Q option:

+-Q rad_extra_0,color_0,radius_extra_1,color_1,...

+where the parameters are:

+radius_extra_0 - radius of circle is this plus the radius of corresponding grating color_0 - color of circle

+The -Q option must come after all gratings have been specified (-s, once for each grating) and before the -J option.
+The cues may be omitted, but if they are used, then they must be specified for each grating.